tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week4_Notes.md

 -	If you were start with a single flat table of all your application data, then you look for where you have vertical replication of data – i.e. repeating of data in the columns
     -	This is where you will want to represent the replicated data once in a single table and provide links between tables
-    -	Removal of the replication of data results in a performance advantage, a storage advantage and it modifiability advantage (there's only one place where you need to go to update the data).
+    -	Removal of the replication of data results in a performance advantage, a storage advantage and a modifiability advantage (there's only one place where you need to go to update the data).
 -	In a picture of our database model, tables are represented by boxes (with the columns/attributes listed) and links are represented by lines
     -	The lines are arrows and use the following legend at the start and end of each arrow to represent their cardinality
         -	1		One